Best Things to do in Fort William with Kids

 Fort William is truly the Outdoor Capital of the UK and it’s an ideal place to use as a base for your family’s outdoor adventures.

 If vacation rentals are not your thing, there is a good selection of family-friendly Fort William hotels.
-Fort William B&B’s can be hard to find online, but Booking.com has a good selection.

-Getting to Fort William
+How to Get to Fort William

-Fort William Itinerary
+5-Day Fort William Family Itinerary

 We followed this up with a short hike along the valley floor enjoying the views of the Glencoe valley.
 We finished the day with another short hike through the An Torr area on our way back to Fort William.